Pattaya for Digital Nomads

 When staying at G Residence (below) which is between Pattaya and Jomtien, my typical run is to leave the building and run down some side roads to Yinyom Beach.
 From there you can either run along the beach, along the pavement, or along the road south-east until you're in Jomtien.

-While this route does have a lot of beach-going tourists on it, it's not quite so busy that it's uncomfortable to run along, so long as you go sufficiently slowly.
+While this route does have a lot of beach-going tourists on it, it's not quite so busy that it's uncomfortable to run along.

 It's not an especially great route, you have to cross some busy roads, and there are a lot of gormless pedestrians in your path; certainly not suitable for doing sprint training on.
 If you just want somewhere you can get outside and build-up a bit of a sweat, then I've run worse.
 Once you're out of the city centre, most roads here are runnable.